Sabretooth (character): Return

+It was later revealed that the Sabretooth beheaded by Logan was one of several clones grown by Romulus.
+The real Sabretooth comes out of hiding and starts a war between rival gangs in Japan.
+Sabretooth later holds a party with but Wolverine crashes the party and defeats all the guests, he then tells Sabretooth "Happy birthday, from your old pal Wolverine".

 Sabretooth trains Kade Kilgore in combat and tactics, with the purpose of attacking the Jean Grey School.
 Sabretooth tells Kilgore the best way to destroy them is to hit them in the heart, physical or metaphorical.
 Kilgore figures that the heart of the school is Beast (Henry McCoy).
 Sabretooth ambushes the latter managing to physically wound him before taking his fight to Abigail Brand, Hank's girlfriend.
 With help from Beast, Abigail is able to blast Sabretooth away.

-Later while investigating the grave of Sabretooth, Wolverine finds that the body still is in it, which indicates that Sabretooth was not resurrected.
-Wolverine also discovers that it was apparently Romulus behind everything and after being beaten, he is saved by a mysterious woman with long red hair who tells him to go to the Weapon X facility, but she disappears before he gets further answers.
-Wolverine goes to explore the facility only to find that someone has been experimenting with Sabretooth's genetics and has cloned him, one awakens, who Wolverine recognizes by scent to be the real Sabretooth.
-After fighting the Sabretooth clones, Wolverine encounters the mysterious woman again, claiming that she is Romulus' twin sister Remus.
-She reveals that the whole "Lupine Sapiens" story was an elaborate hoax by her brother intended to be a ruse for his real goal of creating a master race of natural mutants artificially enhanced by a new type of adamantium, using Wolverine as a template.
-After tracking Romulus, Wolverine brutally attacks and incapacitates Sabretooth.
-While Wolverine fights Romulus, Sabretooth fights with Cloak who has been investigating with Wolverine.
-While Romulus is ultimately defeated by Wolverine and left in the Raft facility, Sabretooth manages to escape from the battle.

 Sabretooth appears as a member of Daken's short-lived Brotherhood of Mutants.
 Then later becomes a headmaster of the Hellfire Academy.
 While he also works with Mystique to frame the original X-Men for a series of bank thefts.

-Sabretooth was among the villains contracted by the Assassins Guild to target Elektra's allies.
+Sabretooth is among the villains contracted by the Assassins Guild to target Elektra's allies.